03: PLANETARUM

 My Neptune image on the left with a Neptune image from Voyager 2 on the right.

-Rising to the challenge of creating colored images of the planets has been an exciting adventure, and I look forward to continuing to learn about the causes of color in our universe!
+– Rising to the challenge of creating colored images of the planets has been an exciting adventure, revealing colorful truths about our planetary neighbors.
+I look forward to continuing to learn about the causes of color in our universe!